Day & Night in Lamai - Koh Samui Guides

 Beach days, Sunday markets, and hillside dinners across Samui's southeast

 Lamai is the slower of Samui's two largest east-coast resort beaches.
-Chaweng turns up the volume earlier and louder; Lamai keeps a longer, quieter beach, a Sunday walking street that's been running for years, and a southern headland with two famous rocks at the shoreline.
-The day arc here is sand and shade and lunch on a lounger; the night arc walks the market and then drifts uphill for dinner with a view.
+Chaweng turns up the volume earlier and louder; Lamai keeps a longer, quieter beach, a Sunday walking street that's been going for years, and a southern headland with two famous rocks at the shoreline.
+The day half is sand and shade and lunch on a lounger; the night half walks the market and then drifts uphill for dinner with a view.
 The two halves of a Lamai day rarely happen in the same place, which is the whole point.

 The geography matters.
 Lamai Beach faces east, so morning light is the show on the sand and sunset over water happens elsewhere.
-The natural after-dark tilt drifts up the road to the Chaweng Noi hillside, where venues sit high enough to catch the western sky as it changes colour.
+After dark, the natural drift is up the road to the Chaweng Noi hillside, where venues sit high enough to catch the western sky as it changes colour.
 Lamai proper stays flat and walkable; the hillside needs a taxi or a scooter.
 None of the journey is long.

 Travellers choose Lamai over Chaweng for the lower tempo, the better swimming on a wider stretch of sand, lower prices on most things, and a demographic that skews slightly older and more family-mixed.
 The strip is small enough to learn in two days and long enough that a stay of a week never quite empties of new corners.